Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Results

 Sustaining strong levels of feedback in such massive objects requires energetics and dynamics that we hope to explore in a future study but are beyond the scope of this paper.
 Our results further lend merit to a potential joint constraint combining all three observables (namely WL, tSZ, and kSZ), which would be extremely informative for constraining baryonic feedback across a wide range of massive objects that contribute to different scales in the cosmic shear signal.
 We also leave this for a future study.

-The most well constrained parameter from our analysis is $\log_{10} M_{c0}$, which describes the pivot mass scale when the slope of the gas profile becomes shallower than a fixed constant.
-We also have reasonably informative constraints on both $\theta_{\rm{ej}}$ and $\mu_\beta$, which describe the slope and extent of the gas profile.
+The most well constrained parameter from our analysis is $\mu_\beta$, which describes the mass dependence of the slope of the gas profile.
+We also have reasonably informative constraints on both $\theta_{\rm{ej}}$ and $\log_{10} M_{c0}$, which describe the pivot point and extent of the gas profile.
 We expect that this is the case because the tSZ signal extends well beyond the central galaxy component of the cluster, and therefore is uniquely informative about the gas parameters.
 While the constraints on other parameters remain prior-dominated, the constraints on the overall suppression are rather tight.
 This might seem surprising at first.
 Studies \cite{vanDaalenDiagram, zhou2025maplevelbaryonificationunifiedtreatment, Huang:2018wpy} have found that just a few parameters describing the gas content in halos are sufficient in predicting the suppression of matter power spectra due to baryonic physics, which hints that the parameter space relevant for constraining the suppression of the matter power spectrum is much smaller than the parameter space considered in our DMB halo model.
 In light of these results, one could consider varying only a few parameters, which will likely reduce the computational burden.
 We note, however, that in \citep{methodpaper}, we found that the parameters we considered are necessary to describe the gas profile in hydrodynamic simulations.
 We therefore adopt a conservative approach to vary all parameters when fitting to tSZ data.
+It is important to caveat that we use an informative prior on the stellar parameters $\eta_*$ and $\delta \eta$ from the results of \cite{Giri21}.